 We open with Nadia Vulvokov (Natasha Lyonne) looking sexy and into a mirror in a fancy black bathroom.
 Beats thrum through the walls as someone pounds on the door and Nadia girds her loins for the night ahead.

 I can't figure out where they are; it looks like someone's huge house or a library but that bathroom was pure club (LIKE I WOULD KNOW) with its fancy black tile and rounded door.
 Will pay close attention!

 Nadia struts through the space cupping elbows and lighting cigarettes from an lighter on a lanyard (is she gay?
 Because that was alllll swag) until she reaches the kitchen where Maxine (Greta Lee) waits with a cocaine-laced joint (like the Israelis do it!).

 Nadia is wrestling with her age, 36 is a pivotal year.
-(I don't remember 36, I was pregnant with a newborn) Maxine tells her to have fun, damnit, she's making her a birthday chicken!
+(I don't remember 36, I was pregnant and chasing after a one-year-old) Maxine tells her to have fun, damnit, she's making her a birthday chicken!
 Birthday.chicken.

 Lizzy (Rebecca Henderson - a fellow Canuck!
 We all have overalls) approacheth, she made that rounded bathroom door.
 She's also f***ing a 22 year old woman, this proffered in response to Nadia asking if women can have mid-life crises.

 Nadia's cat Oatmeal has been gone for 3 days.
 3!
 Even for a deli cat (is that a thing?), that's a long time to survive in New York City outside.
 Essentially, Nadia is pondering the nature of her existence, what's she dooooooing with her life?